50 Years of Sand and Surf for Everyone

 Get out there and exercise your sandy freedom…

 Take a walk.
 The North Coast Land Conservancy is sponsoring a special 3-day hiking extravaganza.
 Get an awesome tour of the Tillamook Coast and walk off your fresh seafood feasts.
-Join the waiting list for the 2017 CoastWalk.
+Join the CoastWalk.

 Celebrate good tides.
 Pick a beach and throw your own bash.
 Seek out sand dollars, cool off in the water, catch some clams for dinner—and roast marshmallows while you watch the sunset.